 - Have a direct email address to receive email notifications from CCO (this may not be a shared address)

-Once accredited, you will receive a five-year accreditation card listing the programs for which you are accredited.
+Once credentialed, you will receive a five-year card listing the programs for which you are accredited.

-If you fail a practical exam during the audit, within 30 days, you must pass a practical test in that category administered by a CCO Auditor even if you are no longer seeking accreditation.
+If you fail a practical exam during the audit, within 30 days, you must pass a practical test in that category administered by a CCO Auditor even if you are no longer seeking credentials.
 If you fail the practical test again, your certification in that category will be revoked.
 To be certified in that category again, you must pass the appropriate written and practical tests.
-Prior to taking the practical test(s), you must submit notification so that CCO can arrange for an audit of the test site and PE.
-Practical Examiners receive regular updates on the CCO Practical Examination Program.
+Prior to taking the practical test(s), you must submit notification so that CCO can arrange for an audit of the test site and PEP.
+Practical Exam Proctors receive regular updates on the CCO Practical Examination Program.
 These updates are also posted on CCO’s website.
-We encourage you to share your experiences as a Practical Examiner with CCO so that others may benefit.
+We encourage you to share your experiences as a Practical Exam Proctor with CCO so that others may benefit.

-Accredited CCO Practical Examiners are not permitted to participate as practical examiners in any non-CCO load handling certification programs.
+Credentialed CCO Practical Exam Proctors are not permitted to participate as practical exam proctors in any non-CCO load handling certification programs.

-Practical Examiners who have been assigned a username and password for the login section of the CCO website can recover their password via a link on the login screen.
+Practical Exam Proctors who have been assigned a username and password for the login section of the CCO website can recover their password via a link on the login screen.
 If the email address entered to retrieve the password is not the same as the one in the database, the password recovery link will not work.
-Those who have not yet been assigned a password or provide the incorrect email should email the Practical Examiner Accreditation Team at firstname.lastname@example.org to receive or recover their password.
+Those who have not yet been assigned a password or provide the incorrect email should email the Test Personnel Credential Team at firstname.lastname@example.org to receive or recover their password.

-If, at any time, you have questions about any aspect of the CCO Practical Examination Program, contact the Practical Examiner Accreditation Team at email@example.com.
+If, at any time, you have questions about any aspect of the CCO Practical Exam Proctor Program, contact the Test Personnel Credential Team at email@example.com.

-At the completion of the (PEAP) workshop, you will receive a Certificate of Attendance.
-This verifies that you have attended and participated in an official CCO PEAP workshop.
+At the completion of the PEPP workshop, you will receive a Certificate of Attendance.
+This verifies that you have attended and participated in an official CCO PEPP workshop.
 Within two weeks you will receive a notification letter from CCO informing you of your provisional examiner status.

-After completing and receiving the results of the PEAP workshop, provisional examiners must request and complete a clean audit, where they will demonstrate the ability to set up and administer a practical exam with a mock candidate.
+After completing and receiving the results of the PEPP workshop, provisional Proctors must request and complete a clean audit, where they will demonstrate the ability to set up and administer a practical exam with a mock candidate.

-Provisional examiners must also pass the practical exam administered by an Auditor during the initial audit.
-If unsuccessful, the provisional examiner has 30 days (after receiving results) to schedule and pass the practical exam administered by an Auditor.
-The provisional examiner is responsible for the Auditor’s expenses for the second attempt.
-Even if the provisional examiner decides against pursuing accreditation, he/she must pass the exam administered by an Auditor to maintain certification.
+Provisional Proctors must also pass the practical exam administered by an Auditor during the initial audit.
+If unsuccessful, the provisional Proctor has 30 days (after receiving results) to schedule and pass the practical exam administered by an Auditor.
+The provisional Proctor is responsible for the Auditor’s expenses for the second attempt.
+Even if the provisional Proctor decides against pursuing credentials, he/she must pass the exam administered by an Auditor to maintain certification.
 If the practical exam is not passed on the second attempt, certification in that designation is revoked and the candidate must take the initial written and practical exams again to certify.

-As stated above, Practical Examiner candidates must pass a PEAP written exam, which is administered at the end of the workshop.
+As stated above, Practical Exam Proctor candidates must pass a PEPP written exam, which is administered at the end of the workshop.
 If necessary, a second attempt will be administered at the audit.
 If the candidate fails the second attempt, he/she will need to attend a full workshop and complete a successful audit to earn accreditation.

-All of this must be completed within 12 months of attending operator program accreditation workshops and six months of attending Rigger and Signalperson accreditation workshops.
+All of this must be completed within 12 months of attending operator program credential workshops and six months of attending Rigger and Signalperson credential workshops.

-Once a candidate has completed a PEAP workshop and achieved a clean audit (which includes an audited practical exam), his/her status will be upgraded from provisional to probationary and the Examiner will be fully accredited.
+Once a candidate has completed a PEPP workshop and achieved a clean audit (which includes an audited practical exam), his/her status will be upgraded from provisional to probationary and the Proctor will be fully credentialed.

-After 12 months the probationary examiner’s history is reviewed to ensure that he/she has followed CCO’s policies and procedures.
-If the probationary examiner has not been providing proper notification, the probationary period is extended at six-month intervals until such time that the policies and procedures have been properly followed.
+After 12 months the probationary Proctor’s history is reviewed to ensure that he/she has followed CCO’s policies and procedures.
+If the probationary Proctor has not been providing proper notification, the probationary period is extended at six-month intervals until such time that the policies and procedures have been properly followed.

-Examiners are only required to complete one probationary period, but if an examiner is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to CCO policies), and he/she does not hold accreditation in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other accreditation requirements.
+Proctors are only required to complete one probationary period, but if a Proctor is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to CCO policies), and he/she does not hold PEPP credentials in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other credential requirements.

 Online Notification of Intent to Test

-Other criteria for determining which Examiners must use the online notification system include:
+Other criteria for determining which Proctors must use the online notification system include:

-- Practical Examiners at new Practical Exam sites
+- Practical Exam Proctors at new Practical Exam sites

 - Exceptionally high or low pass rates

-- Practical Examiners chosen via a revolving random selection
+- Practical Exam Proctors chosen via a revolving random selection

-- Practical Examiners who CCO has reason to believe have intentionally sought to avoid a Practical Exam Audit
+- Practical Exam Proctors who CCO has reason to believe have intentionally sought to avoid a Practical Exam Audit

 For the final three criteria listed, CCO will indicate that you meet one or more of the specified criteria and when you will be required to begin using the online notification system.

-Prior to the end of your five-year accreditation period, you will be notified of your need to re-accredit.
-There are three types of programs, so there are three separate refresher workshops—Operator, Rigger, and Signalperson.
+Prior to the end of your five-year accreditation period (three years for Telehandler), you will be notified of your need to re-credential.
+There are four types of programs, so there are four separate refresher workshops—Operator, Telehandler, Rigger, and Signalperson.

 All refresher workshops are now conducted virtually, using video conferencing, on a quarterly basis.
 The dates/applications are posted on this website approximately six weeks in advance.

-Operator Refresher Workshop attendees are required to pass the Practical Exam Accreditation Program (PEAP) Refresher written exam with a score of at least 70 percent.
+Operator Refresher Workshop attendees are required to pass the Practical Exam Proctor Program (PEPP) Refresher written exam with a score of at least 70 percent.
 Attendees are given two attempts to pass during the Refresher Workshop.
-Failure to pass the second attempt will require attending a second Refresher Workshop, if the second Refresher is completed within the current re-accreditation policy guidelines.
+Failure to pass the second attempt will require attending a second Refresher Workshop, if the second Refresher is completed within the current re-credentialing policy guidelines.

-Practical Examiners accredited in more than one operator program have only one accreditation period.
-Rather than attend a refresher workshop, you may attend any full operator workshop to earn accreditation in an operator program in which you are not yet accredited (must complete all aspects of the workshop, including passing the written exam and completing the audit within the required timeframe).
-For example, mobile crane operator practical examiners who subsequently add the tower crane operator accreditation will have their accreditation period reset and will start a new five-year accreditation cycle.
+Practical Exam Proctors credentialed in more than one operator program have only one credential period.
+Rather than attend a refresher workshop, you may attend any full operator workshop to earn credentials in an operator program in which you are not yet credentialed (must complete all aspects of the workshop, including passing the written exam and completing the audit within the required timeframe).
+For example, mobile crane operator practical exam proctors who subsequently add the tower crane operator credentials will have their credential period reset and will start a new five-year credential cycle.

-Examiners holding Rigger or Signalperson Practical Examiner Accreditation may re-accredit by virtually attending the appropriate refresher workshop.
+Proctors holding Rigger or Signalperson Practical Exam Proctor Credentials may re-credential by virtually attending the appropriate refresher workshop.

-Rather than attend a refresher workshop, a Rigger I examiner may add Rigger II accreditation before their Rigger I accreditation expires.
-Once the workshop, audit, and audited practical exam are successfully completed, a new five-year accreditation cycle begins.
+Rather than attend a refresher workshop, a Rigger Level I Proctor may add Rigger Level II credentials before their Rigger Level I credential expires.
+Once the workshop, audit, and audited practical exam are successfully completed, a new five-year credential cycle begins.

-Practical Examiners whose accreditation has expired must return all confidential exam materials in their possession to CCO’s Utah Office.
+Practical Exam Proctors whose credentials have expired must return all confidential exam materials in their possession to CCO’s Utah Office.

-To maintain accreditation, examiners are required to administer at least one exam in each program type during every 12-month period.
+To maintain their credentials, Proctors are required to administer at least one exam in each program type during every 12-month period.

 If you are unable to conduct an exam in any program type within a 12-month period, an extension of up to 90 days may be granted, provided you have an exam scheduled within that 90-day period.
-To request an extension, please contact the Practical Examiner Accreditation Team at firstname.lastname@example.org with the scheduled test date and location.
+To request an extension, please contact the Testing Personnel Credentials Team at firstname.lastname@example.org with the scheduled test date and location.
 You will be notified via email of the status of your request.
-If you are unable to schedule and administer an exam within the extension period, you must attend a Refresher Workshop to maintain your accreditation.
+If you are unable to schedule and administer an exam within the extension period, you must attend a Refresher Workshop to maintain your credential.

 Only one Refresher Workshop per program type may be used to extend an accreditation category if no practical exam is administered during a 12-month period.
 After that, instead of attending a second consecutive Refresher Workshop, you must attend a full workshop.
 Following the successful completion of the full workshop, you will be subject to the terms and conditions of a newly accredited examiner, including probationary status and a practical exam demonstration and/or audit.

-Similarly, if you do not administer at least one practical examination in a 24-month period, you must attend a full Practical Examiner Accreditation Workshop.
-Examiners who must attend a full workshop will be considered probationary and are subject to the requirements of probationary examiners.
+Similarly, if you do not administer at least one practical examination in a 24-month period, you must attend a full Practical Exam Proctor Program workshop.
+Examiners who must attend a full workshop will be considered probationary and are subject to the requirements of probationary Proctors.

-CCO periodically emails Information Bulletins to all accredited Practical Examiners containing clarifications and updated policies.
-To remain in good standing, Practical Examiners are sometimes required to confirm via a link at the bottom of the bulletins that they have received, read, and agree to abide by the information contained therein.
+CCO periodically emails Information Bulletins to all credentialed Practical Exam Proctors containing clarifications and updated policies.
+To remain in good standing, Practical Exam Proctors are sometimes required to confirm via a link at the bottom of the bulletins that they have received, read, and agree to abide by the information contained therein.

-Practical Examiners may hold accreditation in several CCO programs.
-Given their similarities and differences in exam administration, accreditation programs are broken into three types:
+Practical Exam Proctors may hold credentials in several CCO programs.
+Given their similarities and differences in exam administration, Proctor credential programs are broken into three types:

 - Operator (including Mobile Crane, Tower Crane, Overhead Crane, Articulating Crane, Digger Derrick, Dedicated Pile Driver, and Drill Rig)